Question: Can I Take Photos in the Street in London?

 You can take photos inside many of the great London museums such as the British Museum and the V&A – both excellent for photographers – but you cannot take photos inside Places of Worship which is why St. Paul's Cathedral is a no photo zone.

 Many complain that they think it's so more postcards are sold but it's simply the fact it's a working church.
 (By the way, if you do the guided tour in St. Paul's Cathedral, they let you into some usually out of bounds areas and you can take photos there, as well as from the Galleries.)

-You would be incredibly unlucky to be approached by Police when taking photos in the street in London but I think you'd get their attention if you focused on one building and took photos for a long time.
+You would be incredibly unlucky to be approached by the police when taking photos in the street in London but I think you'd get their attention if you focused on one building and took photos for a long time.

-This would start to appear as a security risk which, I think, sounds fine.
+This would start to look like a security risk which, I think, sounds fine.

 I've been on street photography courses in the City of London – the old area with the big businesses – and the Security staff and Police are not concerned by photographers enjoying the City architecture.
 It's a common sight and they won't bother you.